data-integrations/wrangler/docs/directives/generate-uuid.md

 # Generate UUID

-The `generate-uuid` directive generates a universally unique identifier (UUID) of the record.
+The GENERATE-UUID directive generates a universally unique identifier (UUID) of the record.

 ## Syntax